eeue56/take-home/README.md

 Fresheyeball provided the [PoC](https://github.com/Fresheyeball/elm-http-server) HTTP server implementation that we rewrote parts of [here](https://github.com/eeue56/servelm) and then applied to production!

-rtfeldman provided CSS support through [elm-stylesheets](https://github.com/rtfeldman/elm-stylesheets)
+rtfeldman provided CSS support through [elm-css](https://github.com/rtfeldman/elm-css)

 # Awesome!

-If you think this is awesome, why not apply to come join us make things?
+If you think this is awesome, why not apply to come [join us](https://www.noredink.com/jobs) make things?

 ---
 [![NoRedInk](https://cloud.githubusercontent.com/assets/1094080/9069346/99522418-3a9d-11e5-8175-1c2bfd7a2ffe.png)][team]